 2. Saying “I’m sorry” and/or feeling guilty for everyday actions

 Is the word “sorry” at the top of your vocabulary?
 Do you feel guilty for things like taking up space or apologize for things that you have no control or responsibility over?
-This could be a sign that you constantly feel like you’re doing something wrong – chances are you have nothing to apologize for, but it’s become a habit of negative thinking!
+This could be a sign that you constantly feel like you’re doing something wrong – chances are you have nothing to apologize for, but it’s become a habit of self-doubt and negative thinking!